-If the firmware version 105 and above processor finds a 'K' (run EEPROM) command followed by the address (usually address 4), at location 1 in the EEPROM, firmware versions 106.04 and above automatically runs the EEPROM contents.
-This is a "software" power up auto-run feature that has been added to version 1.0.6.07 and higher.
+If the firmware finds a 'K' (run EEPROM) command followed by the address at location 1 in the EEPROM, firmware automatically runs the EEPROM contentsExample:

 - 00001: K4<CR> - 00004: o@LD<CR>

 The "o@LD" command tells the system to initialize the axis for the old Simple Step movement control.
 On power up the firmware sees the K4 command and starts running the program.
 If no 'K' command is present, the system initializes as normal.